 There is a high, unmet medical need for treatment of the fundamental causes of Parkinson’s disease and GBA-AP.
 Rather than merely providing symptomatic relief, therapies targeting the underlying biological causes of Parkinson’s disease could potentially slow disease progression in this condition.

 There is a high, unmet need for medicines which address the fundamental causes of Parkinson’s disease and GBA-AP.
 Rather than merely providing symptomatic relief, therapies targeting the underlying biological causes could potentially slow disease progression for certain patients.

-Studies in several animal models with compromised GCase activity have shown that administration of LTI-291 leads to reduction of GluCer levels in the brain.
-In fact, the GluCer-lowering effect of LTI-291 mediated GCase activation is more profound when GCase enzyme activity is more impaired and GluCer levels are higher.
-LTI-291 is able to normalize GluCer levels in a number of model systems.
+Several studies in human cell-based systems and animal models with compromised GCase activity have shown that administration of LTI-291 restores the glycosphingolipid metabolism and lysosomal function.
+The effect of LTI-291 mediated GCase activation is more profound when the GCase enzyme activity is more impaired.
+LTI-291 normalized glycosphingolipid levels in a number of model systems.

 LTI’s clinical development program has progressed through the first stages of human clinical trials, including in healthy volunteers and GBA-AP patients.
 Based on the findings observed, the Company is preparing the program for more advanced clinical development.